 They look at one another.
-After five seconds’ silence they explode into laughter.
+After five seconds of silence they explode into laughter.

 ‘Young Padawan: you’re in for a treat.’

-Doorstepping means knocking on the door of the hysterical, sobbing, frying pan-wielding mother of a Filthy Few gang member who was blasted with a shotgun on the Tauranga expressway and slammed into ‘cheese-cutter’ steel cable, severing his helmeted head from his body, which continued to rumble down the expressway for another hundred metres, propelled by the headless hand gripping the throttle.
+Doorstepping means knocking on the door of the hysterical, sobbing, frying pan-wielding mother of a Filthy Few gang member who was blasted with a shotgun on the Tauranga expressway and slammed into the steel cable known in the industry as ‘cheese-cutter,’ severing his helmeted head from his body, which continued to tumble down the expressway for another hundred metres, propelled by the headless hand gripping the throttle.

 You could do a story on the Transport Agency’s decision to purchase cheap, sharp, deadly steel wire from a country that’s supposedly trade-embargoed.
-You could wrap your story around that leaked memo from the Ministry staffer saying the death of the gangster ‘would have delighted Darwin.’
+You could wrap your story around that supposedly private Tweet by that Ministry staffer saying the death of the gangster ‘would have delighted Darwin.’
 Or you could take a sick day and spend all your pay on petrol to drive four hours from Auckland to Mt Maunganui and try find a better angle.
-An angle that’ll win you a Voyager award and place on a red carpet.
+An angle that’ll win you a Voyager Media Award and a place on a red carpet.

 The pigdogs chase you to the car.
 Their claws leave scratches in the paint.

 You cool down with a Fresh-Up at a dairy in Papamoa, pressing the dewy can against your temples while you listen to your heart rate slowing.

 ‘Guess they’re a bit sensitive bout their kid bein a flamin faggot,’ says the old man behind the counter, arms folded in his flannel shirt.

 ‘What?
 What did you say, sorry?’
 You press the red button on the screen of your cellphone.
 RECORD.